puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/puppet_module_tool_quest.md

 	puppet module install puppetlabs-mysql --version 2.2.2

-You will that the module is downloaded and installed.
+You will see that the module is downloaded and installed.
 You will also see that in addition to the `puppetlabs-mysql` module, all the modules it depends on were also downloaded and installed.

 By default, modules are installed in the `modulepath`.